rhian-cs/elixir-weather-parser/README.md

 This application fetches weather data from the [American Weather API](https://w1.weather.gov/xml/current_obs/) and displays it in a nice format.

+You can build this application yourself by following [this guide I wrote](https://github.com/rhian-cs/elixir-studies/tree/master/book/chapter-13-organizing-a-project/workshop).

 ## Running the application

 In order to build the application, you can use: